deckhouse/deckhouse/modules/150-user-authn/docs/README.md

 ## Integration features
 ### Integration with Kubernetes and Deckhouse
-The module generates [control-plane-configurator](../160-control-plane-configurator/) or [control-plane-manager](../040-control-plane-manager/) settings (based on the Kubernetes and Deckhouse versions).
+The module generates [control-plane-manager](../../modules/040-control-plane-manager/) settings (based on the Kubernetes and Deckhouse versions).

 Thus, one of these modules configures the `kube-apiserver` so that it becomes the dex OIDC client.
 Several other Deckhouse modules will also be configured to integrate with dex, including:
 - [prometheus](../300-prometheus/)